-Be More is a weekly one-on-one podcast about how everyone can thrive in the new world of work, hosted by Peakon’s Chief Evangelist, Patrick Cournoyer.
+Be More is a weekly one-on-one podcast about how everyone can thrive in the new world of work, hosted by Workday’s Patrick Cournoyer.
 This week: Chris Dyer, keynote speaker, bestselling author, and CEO of PeopleG2, on how his business has been adapting to remote work for over a decade.

-Either way, remote working has held a magnifying glass up to existing issues and teething pains alike.
+Either way, remote working has held a magnifying glass up to existing issues and suffered teething pains.

 If you want to know more about how remote work can be a real ongoing benefit, rather than a symptom of our current situation, then check out the key takeaways, or read the transcript below.

-- Remote work places a magnifying glass up to your organisation.
-Which teams are functioning well and which managers are effective at building productive teams becomes much clearer — but the inverse is true as well.
+Which teams are functioning well and which managers are effective at building productive teams becomes much clearer—but the inverse is true as well.

-- Pair the meeting type with the problem type.
-PeopleG2’s meetings are designed to be very specific with distinctive names: for example, “Cockroach Meetings”, which are 15 minute blasts focused on one small problem that needs to be fixed.
+PeopleG2’s meetings are designed to be very specific with distinctive names: for example, “Cockroach Meetings”, which are 15-minute blasts focused on one small problem that needs to be fixed.

 Patrick Cournoyer: I feel it’s safe to say that almost every company around the world has seen an element of culture evolution within their organisations over the past year.
 For some, their culture has changed for the better with the adoption of new ways of working, and for others, it’s been a struggle to keep their culture alive and healthy with the introduction of significant change — an example of which is remote working.